awsdocs/amazon-s3-developer-guide/doc_source/CostAllocTagging.md

 + To create tags using the Amazon S3 API, see [PUT Bucket tagging](http://docs.aws.amazon.com/AmazonS3/latest/API/RESTBucketPUTtagging.html) in the *Amazon Simple Storage Service API Reference*\.

-+ To create tags using the AWS CLI, see [put\-bucket\-tagging](http://docs.aws.amazon.com/cli/latest/reference/s3api/put-bucket-tagging.html) in the AWS Command Line Interface Reference\.
++ To create tags using the AWS CLI, see [put\-bucket\-tagging](http://docs.aws.amazon.com/cli/latest/reference/s3api/put-bucket-tagging.html) in the AWS CLI Command Reference\.

 For more information about user\-defined tags, see [User\-Defined Cost Allocation Tags](http://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2//custom-tags.html) in the *AWS Billing and Cost Management User Guide*\.